gzerveas/gaila_object_detection/README.md

 # Object Localization for Virtual Reality Environments
 This repo contains the code for object detection in VR environments.
 The method is based on CenterNet and is applied on GAILA dataset.

-CenterNet paper:
+> CenterNet paper:
 > [**Objects as Points**](http://arxiv.org/abs/1904.07850),
 > Xingyi Zhou, Dequan Wang, Philipp Kr&auml;henb&uuml;hl,

-George Zerveas, Reza Esfandiarpoor, Zhizhong Chen

 ## Installation